fewnew/art74-fall2018/projects/project4/tamika_popoola_project4.md

 **Dimensions:** Responsive Screen Size
 **Attributions:** W3 Schools: Small Assignments Grid

 **Description:** I basically injected this project into a portfolio website I've been working on from scratch, over the summer.
 In the end I hope to run it off of WordPress.
 This is also why I didn't use a FreeNom URL, as I plan to buy my own from GoDaddy after I finish implementing into WordPress.
+Additionally, I don't mind the domain hikatamika.github.io.
+The difference between it and hikatamika.tk would be minimal.